The following article appeared in the Spring 2015 issue of Health Science Magazine

 Question: Where do I get my protein if I’m eating a whole-foods, plant-based diet?

 Answer: Getting enough food has always been a concern throughout human history.
 Particularly today, though, with the reductionist approach to nutrition, getting enough protein seems to be a big concern to anyone seeking to improve their health.
 With that in mind, consider that as a percentage of calories even a potato, at 11% protein, falls within today’s most common recommendations: the World Health Organization (9%), the Recommended Dietary Allowance (10%), and the Institute of Medicine (10-35%).
 A simple search in the USDA’s National Nutrient Database also shows that a potato contains all of the essential amino acids needed.
 Spinach, as a percentage of calories, is about 50% protein and also contains all of the essential amino acids.
-Without naming every food, we can realize that every single whole food has some amount of protein, carbohydrates, and fat.
+Without naming every food in this article (although you can verify this by searching the database), know that every single whole food has some amount of protein, carbohydrates, and fat.
 This means that if you are consuming enough calories for your ideal weight and consuming a healthy variety of foods, you will get enough protein and essential amino acids in your diet.

 Question: How do I maintain a healthy diet on the go?